Considerations and Tips

 • Pathogenesis: list or describe briefly the series of pathogenetic events that resulted in the lesion or disease shown (glomerular amyloidosis > proteinuria > hypoalbunemia > decreased plasma colloid pressure > generalized edema)

-Useful link (this link is intended to help you in preparing for this section, but they are not part of the reading list).
+Useful link (this link is intended to help you in preparing yourself for the section, but they are not part of the reading list).

 • Noah's arkive - https://davisthompsonfoundation.org/noahs-arkive/